-- A- Members There is hereby created a Finance Audit Committee consisting of the .

-City Manager, Director of Finance, a secondary Investment Officer designated by the Director of Finance, Mayor, two members of the City Council and two citizens appointed by the City Council by majority vote.
+- A. Members There is hereby created a Finance Audit Committee consisting of the Mayor, two members of the City Council and two citizens appointed by the City Council.
 The Mayor will be a permanent member of the Committee.
 The other four members of the Committee will be appointed by the City Council to serve a two-year term and shall not exceed two successive terms.
 The Mayor and the two members of the City Council shall be voting members of the committee.
-The Community Representative members shall be non-voting members of the Committee - B. Scope The Finance Audit Committee shall meet at least once per calendar quarter annually to determine general strategies and to monitor results.
+The Community Representative members shall be non-voting members of the Committee. - B. Scope The Finance Audit Committee shall meet at least once per calendar quarter to determine general strategies and to monitor results.
 Included in its deliberations will be such topics as: economic outlook, portfolio diversification, maturity structure, potential risk to the DISTRICT's funds, authorized brokers and dealers, and the target rate-of-return on the investment portfolio. - C. Procedures The Finance Audit Committee shall provide minutes of its meetings.
-Any two members of the Finance Audit Committee may request a special meeting, and a majority of the members shall constitute a quorum.
-The Finance Audit Committee shall establish its own rules of procedures.
+Any two members of the Finance Audit Committee may request a special meeting, and a majority of the voting members shall constitute a quorum.
 The Finance Audit Committee shall abide by the Rules of Procedure and Policies as set forth in Resolution 09-05-01-11, as amended, and the Charter of the City of Corinth.